Have you ever wondered Can I feed kibble and raw dog food together? I recently had a reader email me and ask my opinion

 We’ve been using Alaskan Wild Salmon by Grizzly Superfoods a lot lately.
 I found it at an independently owned pet retail store not far from us, Naturally Unleashed in Fayetteville.

-I would suggest steering clear of those containing the artificial preservatives BHA, BHT, TBHQ, & Ethoxyquin.
-Also don’t feed the ones with artificial colors such as reds, blues, yellows, & caramel color.
+I would suggest not feeding kibble that comes with the artificial preservatives BHA, BHT, TBHQ, & Ethoxyquin.
+Also, don’t feed the ones with artificial colors like reds, blues, yellows, & caramel color.
 All of them can cause neurological or cancerous issues.
 You’ll typically find them in the cheap brands on grocery store shelves and large retail stores like Walmart.